01.12.2025

 Cons

-• Diesel is more expensive to buy than petrol
+• Diesel is slightly more expensive to buy than petrol

-• Diesel cars are also generally more expensive than the petrol equivalent
+• Diesel cars are also generally more expensive than their petrol equivalent

 • Maintenance and upkeep can be complex and expensive, particularly with things like the DPF